counterfactual/monorepo/packages/cf.js/API_REFERENCE.md

 Params:
 - `appInstanceId: string`
-    - Unique ID of the app instance to uninstall
+    - ID of the app instance to uninstall

 Result:
 - `myPayout: BigNumber`